 On arrival at the field, the first challenge was to unfurl the drogue without letting the kite blow away.
 A few moments later I just launched the kite and let the drogue line unwind by itself.
 So, the double-blue parafoil was soon floating around close to the ground while I took a short movie.

-Towards the middle of the field, someone else was flying a small retail Delta Conyne.
+Toward the middle of the field, someone else was flying a small retail delta conyne.
 Being partly cellular, the kite was doing well in the trying conditions.
 Even so, the kite took on an ominous lean to the right from time to time.

 Parafoil 2 Pushed Hard

 This time, a few strips of wide packing tape were strategically placed to stiffen up various sections of the kite.
-Down at Knox Park, the breeze was gusting right up into the Strong region - it would be a good test!
+Down at Knox Park, the breeze was gusting right up into the strong region, so it would be a good test!

-In the higher breeze strengths, it was certainly easier to inflate the Parafoil.
+In the higher breeze strengths, it was certainly easier to inflate the parafoil.
 With sail and drogue both in the air, the more generous side keels seemed to keep the kite steadier.
-At times, on a short line, the kite made some rather good line angles too, considering it was dragging a slightly over-sized drogue.
+At times, on a short line, the kite made some rather good line angles too, considering it was dragging a slightly over-size drogue.

 So was the design ready for publication?
-So close really, but no. Time and again, the front end would crease up under a sudden pressure increase, either on one side or across the top.
-Making it look like a kid with their face up against a glass window.
+It was so close really, but no. Time and again, the front end would crease up under a sudden pressure increase, either on one side or across the top.
+This made it look like a kid with their face up against a glass window.
 Either scenario would bring the kite down.
-When creased across the top, the parafoil would sometimes flip on it's back and continue to fly for quite a while.
-Albeit at a very low line angle!
+When creased across the top, the parafoil would sometimes flip on its back and continue to fly for quite a while.
+Albeit, at a very low line-angle!

 Launching in a less-than-smooth manner would sometimes fold up the entire front end of the kite.